Paul Baxter

-Paul Gordon Baxter (born October 28, 1955) is a Canadian former ice hockey defenceman who played in the World Hockey Association from 1974 to 1979, the National Hockey League from 1979 to 1987.
-He featured in the 1986 Stanley Cup Finals with the Calgary Flames.
-He then worked as an assistant coach for eleven seasons.
+Paul Gordon Baxter (born October 28, 1955) is a Canadian former ice hockey defenceman who played in the World Hockey Association from 1974 to 1979 and the National Hockey League from 1979 to 1987.
+He played in two league championship finals with the 1976 Avco Cup Final with the Quebec Nordiques and the 1986 Stanley Cup Finals with the Calgary Flames, winning with the former team.
+After retiring as a player, he worked as an assistant coach for eleven seasons.

 Playing career

 Before his major league career, Baxter played junior ice hockey for Winnipeg in the Western Canada Hockey League (WCHL).
 The Cleveland Crusaders of the World Hockey Association (WHA) drafted the Winnipeg-born Baxter in the first round as the 11th overall pick of the 1974 WHA Amateur Draft, and signed him that July.
 The following year he was drafted by the Pittsburgh Penguins of the National Hockey League (NHL) in the third round as the 49th overall pick of the 1975 NHL Amateur Draft.
 Baxter joined the Quebec Nordiques of the WHA in 1976, and when the Nordiques joined the NHL, Baxter was made a priority selection by Quebec, preventing Pittsburgh from reclaiming him.
 He played a year in the NHL with the Nordiques, and later spent three years with the Penguins and another four with the Calgary Flames.
 He retired from the NHL after 470 games, recording a total of 48 goals, 121 assists, 169 points, and 1564 penalty minutes.
 Baxter is the all-time leader in penalty minutes for the WHA with 962, and is also the single-season leader for the Pittsburgh Penguins with 409 during the 1981–82 season.